anshima-tripathi/Customer_Segmentation_Analysis/README.md

 🔬 Built with passion for data-driven decision-making

 ⭐ If you find this project helpful, please give it a star! 🌟

----

-✅ **Copy this entire Markdown** into your `README.md` file — it’ll render clean, bold, and professional.
-GitHub will automatically format the emojis, tables, and code blocks perfectly.

-Would you like me to also generate a **short professional repo description + tags** (for the GitHub sidebar & search visibility)?
-e.g. `#datascience #machinelearning #clustering #EDA` — it helps make your repo look 10x more professional.